 - 4. Within 48 hours of the student's removal, a BOCES administrator or designee must conduct an informal conference if requested by the parent.
 The timing of the informal conference may be extended by mutual agreement of the parent and administrator.
 The administrator may require the teacher who ordered the removal to attend the informal conference.
-If the student denies the charges, the administrator or designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events. - 5.
-The BOCES administrator or designee may overturn the removal of the student from class if the administrator finds any one of the following: - a.
-The charges against the student are not supported by substantial evidence. - b.
-The student's removal is otherwise in violation of law, the BOCES code of conduct or the student's Individualized Education Program. - c.
-The conduct warrants suspension from school pursuant to Education Law 3214 and a suspension will be imposed.
+If the student denies the charges, the administrator or designee must explain why the student was removed and give the student and the student's parents an opportunity to present the student's version of the relevant events. - 5.
+The BOCES administrator or their designee may overturn the removal of the student from class if the administrator finds any one of the following: - a.
+The charges against the student are not supported by substantial evidence. - The student's removal is otherwise in violation of law, the BOCES Code of Conduct or the student's Individualized Education Program. b. - The conduct is sufficiently serious to warrant suspension from school pursuant to Education Law 3214 and a suspension will be imposed.

-The administrator or designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
+The administrator or their designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.